-The DB_ENV->set_metadata_dir() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::set_metadata_dir() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

 The dir parameter identifies the directory used to store persistent metadata files.